TRAILER SOUND DESIGN

 Currently using Reaper and Protools HD, with the C24 mixing board,

-I also have experience with SourceConnect having completed a number of projects including ADR for "In Blue" feature film, and VO recording for commercials.
+I have experience with SourceConnect having completed a number of projects including ADR for "In Blue" feature film, and VO recording for clients in Los Angeles, London and Berlin.

 LOCATION SOUND MIXER